 - Instructions will be given to Finalists and Presenters at the beginning of the Awards Ceremony, but someone will be designated to guide them as needed.

-This group of volunteers meets at Timberline Church and must be available Friday, April 12th from 5 p.m. to roughly 9 p.m.
+This group of volunteers meets at Timberline Church in Fort Collins and must be available Saturday, April 13th from 8 a.m. to roughly 12 p.m.

 Campus Guides for Tours and Presentations are responsible for taking CSEF participants from various rooms in the LSC to the correct building on campus and making sure the tour provider is present to receive the group.

 - Become familiar with where the drop-off location is for your tour(s) ahead of time and plan out the best route to get there in a timely manner.